Uli-Armbruster/dotfiles/tools/KDiff3/README_WIN.txt

 Known bugs:
 - Links are not handled correctly.
 (This is because links in Windows are not the same as under Un*x-filesystems.)
+- Comparing very big files causes KDiff3 to crash.
+Even if your machine has enough memory, the internal structures can only handle up to 2 GB in text comparison mode.

 Licence:
     GNU GENERAL PUBLIC LICENSE, Version 2, June 1991